surgical instrument cleaning process

 Call Customer Service: 1-509-220-2456

-The passive layer of surgical instruments is provided by the manufacturer of the surgical instruments within the surface of the surgical stainless steel, to resist (prevent surgical instrument corrosion and prevent surgical instrument pitting.
+The passive layer of surgical instruments is provided by the manufacturer of the surgical instruments within the surface of the surgical stainless steel, to prevent surgical instrument corrosion and prevent surgical instrument pitting.
 Proper cleaning of the surgical instrument will maintain and improve this passive layer.

 clean residue free.

-Enzymatic surgical instrument cleaners optimal cleaning temperature for using medical grade enzyme surgical instrument cleaners begins as > 22 C, 72 F. Cleaning performance reaches it's peak at 58.3 C, 137 F. This is the optimal temperature for the enzymatic cleaning performance.
-The activity of enzymes does not stop at higher temperatures but the level of cleaning performance does begin to decrease.
+Enzymatic surgical instrument cleaners optimal cleaning temperatures for using medical grade enzyme surgical instrument cleaners begin as > 22 C, 72 F. The cleaning performance reaches it's peak at 58.3 C, 137 F. This is the optimal temperature for the enzymatic cleaning performance.
+The cleaning activity of the enzymes does not stop at higher temperatures or lower temperatures but the level of cleaning performance does begin to decrease.

 The cleaning of surgical instrument process includes the use of proper washing times, temperatures, and surgical instrument cleaning concentrate being used.